keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 :::{.wide-list-items}
 * When a program starts, it may **read configuration** from the environment, a database, or files.
 Configuration may also be a continuous process at runtime, which affects the entire architecture of the program.
 * **Database queries** are surrounded by code that **handles exceptions and recovers from errors**.
 Some languages encourage a hands-off approach to exception handling, leaving a minefield of potential errors.
-* Rows returned by database queries will have an **unknown length**, sort, and cardinality, which imposes special handling when you want _just one_ row returned.
+* Rows returned by database queries will have an **unknown length**, sort, and cardinality, which imposes specific handling when you want _just one_ row returned.
 * **External API calls require async IO** in order for programs to be performant.
 Async IO _infects_ entire codebases requiring its capability.
+* **Concurrency requires async IO and task management** in order to share the limited resources of a machine across a distributed set of tasks.
+Task management requires interruptions, queues, and thread pools, and all operations against these resources may fail.
 * **External API calls can fail for any reason.** Different types of failures may indicate aborting the associated operation or retrying it.
 As in database queries, exception handling may not be encouraged and leave open the possibility of unexpected errors at runtime.
 * **External input and API responses** are validated and transformed into domain objects.
 Sometimes the responses returned are in an unexpected format, requiring **meticulous validation logic** and **recovery** from malformed responses.
 * **Error handling** typically leverages exceptions.
 Each case where they occur may remain unknown until they're thrown at runtime.